kimrojas/Coursera_Capstone/submission/FINAL REPORT.md

     - Geographical location via Google maps API - Postal code for Toronto thats not in the City data.

 - **Venue data** via [Foursquare](https://foursquare.com/developers/apps) - Venue data to be used in exploring each region/place.
 In particular, this contains the loca businesses in the area including its geolocation.

-### **Methodology**
-In this section, we prepare the dataframe to be use for the modelling.
-The summary of the flow is:

-1. Webscrape the data from city info webpage
-2. Get and connect the Postal Codes to the neighborhoods
-3. Check the business venues in the vicinity of the neighborhood using Foursquare
-4. Use K-means clustering to group the neighborhoods
-5. Create an analysis of the data